SBA Disaster Loan Forgiveness: FAQs and Latest Updates

 2. Payroll Documents: Bank statements, tax forms (e.g., IRS Form 941), payment receipts for health insurance and retirement plans

-3. Non-Payroll Documents: Mortgage interest, rent or lease payments, utility payments, and other eligible expenses
+3. Non-Payroll Documents: Mortgage interest, rent or lease payments, bill payments, utility payments, and other eligible expenses

 You may also need to provide financial statements and tax returns to demonstrate your financial need and eligibility.